yingzhuchin/docs/v21.1/demo-low-latency-multi-region-deployment.md

     $ sudo cp -i cockroach-{{ page.release_info.version }}.linux-amd64/cockroach /usr/local/bin/
     ~~~

-    The `cockroach` binary needs to be on these VMs so you can run some client commands built into the binary, such as the command in the next step and the command for starting the built-in SQL shell.
+    The `cockroach` binary needs to be on the application VMs so you can generate an HAProxy configuration and start [the built-in SQL shell](cockroach-sql.html).

-5. Run the [`cockroach gen haproxy`](cockroach-gen.html) command to generate an HAProxy config file, specifying the address of any CockroachDB node and the `--locality` of nodes in the US East region:
+5. Run the [`cockroach gen haproxy`](cockroach-gen.html) command to generate an HAProxy config file, specifying the address of any CockroachDB node and the [`--locality`](cockroach-start.html#locality) of nodes in the US East region:

     {% include copy-clipboard.html %}
     ~~~ shell